Lisa Ashton: Career

 At the 2016 BDO World Darts Championship, Ashton was beaten 2–1 by Trina Gulliver in the quarter-finals.
 At the 2016 BDO World Trophy, she hit a record three-dart average for a televised women's match of 98.85.
 In the 2017 BDO World Darts Championship, both Ashton and Corrine Hammond reached the final without losing a set.
 Ashton won the final 3–0.
 Ashton won the 2018 BDO World Darts Championship after she beat Dobromyslova 3–1 in the final.
 This was her fourth World Championship title in five years.
 Ashton entered the 2019 PDC Qualifying School.
 She missed out on getting a tour card by one point.

-After losing out in the final of the 2020 BDO World Darts Championship to defending champion Mikuru Suzuki, Ashton became the first woman to win a PDC Tour card through Q School, by finishing in twelfth place on the UK Q School Order of Merit.
+After losing out in the final of the 2020 BDO World Darts Championship to defending champion Mikuru Suzuki, Ashton became the first woman to win a PDC Tour card through Q-School, by finishing in twelfth place on the UK Q-School Order of Merit.
 On 5 March 2021, she became the first female to win a match at the UK Open since 2005, defeating Aaron Beeney 6–2 in Round 2 of the 2021 UK Open, and, also setting a new world record, for the highest average of 100.3, on TV, by a female player in her victory over Beeney.

 In the 2022 PDC World Darts Championship she lost 3–0 to Ron Meulenkamp in the first round and also lost her PDC tour card.
 She didn't win it back at Q School.
 In February, she played in the 2022 World Seniors Darts Championship and got a bye into second round, where she lost 1–3 by sets to Terry Jenkins.
 Ashton qualified for the 2022 Women's World Matchplay by being in the top 8 in the PDC Women's Series after 12 events.
 She beat Chloe O'Brien 4–0 in the Quarter-finals but lost 5–4 to Aileen de Graaf in the semi-finals.

-Ashton played again at the PDC World Championship of 2023.
-She was defeated in the first round by Ryan Meikle and had to leave the tournament.
+Ashton played at the 2023 PDC World Championship.
+She was defeated in the first round by Ryan Meikle 3–2.

+In 2025, Ashton won the Women's World Matchplay for the first time; she defeated Robyn Byrne, Beau Greaves and Fallon Sherrock en route.

+Personal life

+Lisa's daughters Danielle Ashton and Lindsey Ashton both play darts.
+In 2018 all three entered the 2019 PDC World Championship Qualifiers.
+Lisa qualified for the 2019 PDC World Championship.